 Are there any Drawbacks?

-- There is some concern with smart metering about the risk of devices being hacked, leading to personal information being accessed by potential hackers.
+There is some concern with the smart meters for example the risk of devices being hacked, leading to personal information being accessed by potential hackers.

-- Nearly half of the European Union countries have already rejected the rollout of Smart Metering, due to finding the technology to be poor value for money.
+Nearly half of the European Union countries have already rejected the rollout of Smart Metering, due to finding the technology to be poor value for money.
 The German government decided it didn’t make sense as householders do not use enough energy to make it value for money.
+The continuous rollout of the smart meters plan will be something everyone should be watching.